Guide to Microdec – Phase 2

 - Year of Graduation: This correlates to the level of the candidate.
-Think back to the chart on the Determining Year of Graduation guide on Page x, the year that the candidate graduates directly correlates to their level in investment banking.
+Think back to the chart on the Determining Year of Graduation guide, the year that the candidate graduates directly correlates to their level in investment banking.
 If the role is for an Analyst, we would choose the years of graduation of 2019 to 2021 as anyone who graduated during these 3 years would be an Analyst.
 If we wanted associates, we would slide that range back an additional 3 years, and so on for additional levels.

 - Keywords: This is the most important field, and you will modify this field a few times, performing different searches using different terms while mapping for the same role.

 - This field uses boolean logic to allow you to use numerous key terms together to craft very specific searches.
 In our searches, we include a couple of key pieces of information.